 Thursday, May 14th, 5:30 PM-7:00 PM | RSVP here

 Tuesday, May 19th, 5:30 PM-7:00 PM | RSVP here

-Please complete the Volunteer Application and select Literacy Mentor, Middle School Mentor, or Reading Tutor from the drop down menu.
+You can get started by attending one of the sessions above or by completing the Volunteer Application.
+Select Literacy Mentor, Middle School Mentor, High School Wellness Mentor, or Literacy Tutor from the drop down menu.

 Please complete your Mentor Activity Log online